Generalizable Prompt Learning of CLIP: A Brief Overview: Conclusion

 \section{Conclusion}

 This article offers a concise summary of research on few-shot prompt learning based on CLIP, encompassing experimental findings and technical attributes of various methods.
 The primary aim of this review is to serve as a resource for newcomers in the research field focusing on generalizable prompting of CLIP across 15 datasets.
 Additionally, it aims to streamline the integration of this domain by researchers from diverse fields, providing insights into the methodologies and outcomes related to prompt learning with CLIP.
 This overview intends to aid researchers in understanding the advancements in leveraging CLIP for prompt learning.
+Further, we plan to investigate the potential of prompt learning in other tasks~\cite{tianfeng,yang2,lijinkai,yuzhou,liuzhe1,liuzhe2,liuzhe3,liuzhe6,liuzhe7} and scenarios~\cite{liwenxi,zhangwenyao,wangyuanze1,lihong,lihong2,lihong3,liushijia,liushijia2,liqing}.

 {

 }